sendwithus/competencies/competencies/jupyter.md

 - You know how to install Jupyter products using Anaconda or PIP package manager.

-- You know how to run Jupyter from terminal with all different modes using different flags.
+- You know how to run Jupyter from the terminal with all different modes using different flags.

 - You know Jupyter shortcuts.